Stay up to date with the latest NIHC news.

 The NIHC believes there should be a worldwide standardized regulatory framework

 Funds can be used for facilitating trade missions and meeting with industry stakeholders and government regulators overseas.
+With the globalization of the industrial hemp supply chain, this public funding offers the U S hemp industry access to markets in developing countries as well as domestic consumption.

 This allows hemp businesses to bundle financial service solutions for an end-to-end tailored approach, all while increasing revenues, reducing risk and having access to better service.